 What kind of vaccine will be offered this flu season?

-For the 2016-17 season we preordered only inactivated vaccines for shots, mostly prefilled individual syringes of GSK Fluarix quadrivalent vaccine (no latex or thimerosal but traces of egg protein).
-We ordered some Sanofi High Dose trivalent vaccine (no latex or thimerosal but traces of egg protein) for employees 65 and older, and some egg free recombinant trivalent Flublok vaccine (no latex or thimerosal) for those with egg allergies.
-The inactivated trivalent vaccines for the 2016-2017 season (northern hemisphere winter) contain:
+For the 2017-2018 season, UCLA Health preordered only inactivated vaccines for shots, mostly prefilled individual syringes of the GlaxoSmithKline (GSK) Fluarix quadrivalent vaccine (no latex or thimerosal but traces of egg protein).
+We ordered some Sanofi High Dose inactivated trivalent vaccine (no latex or thimerosal but traces of egg protein) for those 65 and older, as well as some egg-free recombinant trivalent Flublok vaccine (no latex or thimerosal) for those with egg allergies.
+The inactivated trivalent vaccines for the 2017-2018 season (northern hemisphere winter) contain:

-The quadrivalent vaccines will include the same inactivated viruses as above plus an additional flu B virus called B/Phuket/3073/2013-like virus (B/Yamagata lineage) same as in 2015-2016
+The quadrivalent vaccines protect against the three viruses above plus an additional flu B virus called B/Phuket/3073/2013-like (B/Yamagata lineage) virus, which is the same as last year’s vaccine.